TheMulkyWay/app-todo/ClientApp/README.md

 # app_todo

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0.
+This project was generated with VISUAL STUDIO 2017 Angular Template and the [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0.

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Run `ng serve` for a dev server will only run the Client Code, this not just a client app, it is a Full Stack ASP.NET Core Restful Web API that will be deployed to Azure as part of a show case.

 ## Code scaffolding